Pre-Arrival Student Guide

 Your US phone number

-Please share your American mobile number with your home admissions office as soon as you have received it.
+Please share your American mobile number with your local enrollment team as soon as you have received it

 Packing list